lj-sec/nixos-config/README.md

 ## System Notes

+> [!NOTE]
-This setup was built entirely on a **Lenovo ThinkPad T14 Gen5 (AMD)**.
+> This setup was originally built on and for a Lenovo ThinkPad T14 Gen5 (AMD).
-No testing has been carried out on other hardware, and some bugs are still being resolved, especially regarding Hyprlock + fprintd and this ThinkPad’s mic-mute (F4) LED staying on persistently.
+> Some bugs are still being resolved, especially regarding Hyprlock + fprintd and this ThinkPad’s mic-mute (F4) LED staying on persistently.

-Testing on virtual machines and my personal desktop is in progress, with new host modules planned for different needs.
+> Testing on virtual machines and my personal desktop is in progress, with new host modules planned for different needs.

 ---